11 new COVID-19 cases, no community transmission

 Mr Andrews said it had been a difficult task to shut down the mass gathering without that in itself becoming an infection control nightmare.

-“People understand that Victoria Police did their very best,” he said.
+“People understand that Victoria Police did their very best.

 “But you know, we can’t vaccinate against selfishness and these people should be ashamed.
 Absolutely ashamed.
 It’s just wrong.”